icp4a/automation-decision-services-samples/practice/DecisionLogic/step6/description.md

 A complex decision logic as described in the [last section](../step5/description.md) involves a sequence of rule applications.
 This provides a convenient way for describing the construction of a composite value step by step.
 First the main object is created and then the values of its attributes are determined one after the other.
 The author of the decision logic has to keep in mind which attribute values are needed when determining the value of some other attribute.
 For example, the `fixed focus lens` attribute is needed for determining name, focal length, and aperture of lens models.
 Therefore, rules for setting the values of attribute `fixed focus lens` need to precede rules for setting these other attribute values.

-Whereas the original author of the decision logic may have these dependencies between attributes in mind, they are documented nowhere and another ADS user may change the order of rules for some reason and inadvertently break the unwritten dependencies.
+Whereas the original author of the decision logic may have these dependencies between attributes in mind, they are documented nowhere and another Decision Intelligence user may change the order of rules for some reason and inadvertently break the unwritten dependencies.
 Moreover, this other user may have a difficult time to understand which rule modifies which attributes as all kinds of rules are mixed together in a single rule set.

 The great advantage of rule-based systems is to break a complex behavior into simple pieces, namely the rules.
 This works well if the rules are independent of each other within the given setting, but not if there are implicit dependencies between rules.
 In presence of hidden dependencies, the maintenance of a larger rule set may become an impossible tasks.
 Many early rule-based systems failed and were abandoned due to maintenance problems.
 The example from the last section has shown that such maintenance problems can already arise for small rule sets if the `Rules are applied in sequence` policy is used.
 For rule sets with hundreds or thousands of rules, the risk of introducing errors by a bad rule ordering appears to be very high.
 Maintaining such a rule set will be a very tedious task.

 Could a complex decision logic be transformed into a form that reveals the dependencies between attributes and avoids an incorrect ordering of the rules?
 If rules are organized by attributes, then those dependencies will impose important constraints on the rule ordering: if an attribute depends on some other attribute then its rules need to succeed the rules of this other attribute in the rule ordering.
-Does ADS provide a means to organize rules in this way?
+Does Decision Intelligence provide a means to organize rules in this way?

 There will be a surprising answer to this question.
 It will be revealed after two steps.
 The first step consists in identifying dependencies between attributes.
-The second step proposes a transformation of the decision logic such that these dependencies are clearly declared in ADS.
+The second step proposes a transformation of the decision logic such that these dependencies are clearly declared in Decision Intelligence.

 #### Analyze dependencies between attributes